top of page

 - Talk about your city and look up statistics.

-- At the end of the lesson, tell your child that tomorrow they will be starting their Create-A Community project and ask him or her to start thinking about where their community will be, what type it will be, and the community name.
+- At the end of the lesson, tell your child that tomorrow they will be starting their Create-A Community project and ask them to start thinking about where their community will be, what type it will be, and the community name.

 Lesson 2: Community Name & Folder

-- Discuss names for communities (reasons for particular names, implications of names, and brainstorm ideas).
-Have your child come up with 3-4 potential names for his or her community and 2-3 ideas of what their community might become famous for in a short writing exercise.
+- Discuss names for communities (reasons for names, implications of names, and brainstorm ideas).
+Have your child come up with 3-4 potential names for their community and 2-3 ideas of what their community might become famous for in a short writing exercise.
 Then discuss and brainstorm the potential names and make a final name choice.

 - Have your child create a Community Folder (large construction paper folded in half or any type of folder).